Goodwill, SD

 Poverty & Diversity

-The most common racial or ethnic group living below the poverty line in Goodwill, SD is false, followed by false and false.
+The most common racial or ethnic group living below the poverty line in Goodwill, SD is Native American, followed by Two Or More and White.

 The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who classifies as impoverished.
 If a family's total income is less than the family's threshold than that family and every individual in it is considered to be living in poverty.